stevencombs/retrocombs.github.io/_posts/2021/2021-03-20-mouster-on-mega65.md

 ---
 layout: post
-title: 'retroCombs: Retrohax.net mouSTer on the MEGA65'
+title: 'Use the Retrohax.net mouSTer on the MEGA65'
 date: '2021-03-20'
 author: 'Steven B. Combs, Ph.D.'
 permalink: 'mouster-1'